pliang279/MultiBench/README.md

 After you have the 'im.pk' file, you can get the dataloaders of this dataset by calling the get_dataloader function in examples/mimic/get_data.py.
 The get_dataloader function takes 2 inputs: the first specifies which task you want to do (-1 means mortality task, 1 means icd9 10-19 task, 7 means ic9 70-79 task).
 The input modalities will be static (vector of size 5) and time-series (24x30 shaped).

-There are lots of example scripts for running MIMIC under examples/healthcare/.
+There are several example scripts for running MIMIC under examples/healthcare/.
 For example, to run MIMIC with Low Rank Tensor Fusion, do

 ```
 python3 examples/healthcare/mimic_low_rank_tensor.py